JamesWWilson/JamesWWilson.github.io/_posts/2020-12-03-Jeopardy-Contestants-Case-Study-Pt-1.md

 ```

 After some additional data cleaning and string extraction, we can merge these datasets together on their respective player IDs and
-show date fields to create a full data set of contestant details.
+date fields to create a full data set of contestant details.
 The final dataset for our analysis contains *1,971* contestants playing in games ranging from October 24th, 2010 to July 26th, 2019.

-*Read Part 2 for the general analysis of this data.*
+*Read Part 2 for the analysis of the contestant data!*

 Data